janhavi-lab/GreenTechi/README.md

 # GreenTechi
+⚡ UrjaMitra – Smart Hostel Energy Monitor

+Objective:
-UrjaMitra is a smart app designed to reduce electricity wastage in hostels by monitoring and analyzing room-wise power consumption.
+UrjaMitra is a smart platform designed to reduce electricity wastage in hostels by tracking and analyzing room-wise appliance-level consumption.

- What data we track (dataset columns):
+🔹 What data we track (Dataset Columns):

-Room_no → identifies each hostel room.
+Room → Identifies each hostel room.

-Month / Day / Hour → tells us when electricity is being used (time patterns).

-Consumption (kWh) → actual electricity used by the room.

-Average Consumption (kWh) → the expected normal usage benchmark.

-Wastage (kWh) → extra electricity used beyond the average (our target output).
+Day → Weekday name (Sun–Sat) to capture daily usage patterns.

+Time → Hour of the day (0–23 or 1–24) to study hourly variations.

+Light_W → Power consumed by lights in watts.

+Fan_W → Power consumed by ceiling/table fans in watts.

+Laptop_W → Power consumed by laptops in watts (study/entertainment usage).

+Heater_W → Power consumed by heaters in watts (comfort usage).

+Total_W → Total energy consumption of the room (sum of all appliances).

 Impact on society: